コンテンツにスキップ

 "Because it's fun."

-I sincerely hope that, motivated by such factors, an increasing number of ordinary people will want to attend plays, concerts, and dance shows performed by people with intellectual disabilities, and that we will be able to create a society in which these venues are fully booked.
+I sincerely hope that, motivated by such factors, more and more ordinary people will want to attend plays, concerts, and dance shows performed by people with intellectual disabilities, and that we will be able to create a society in which these venues are sold out.